-I am a postdoctoral researcher (RTDA) at the Parthenope University of Naples, in the Department of Science and Technology, where I work in the context of the Solar System Science and Exploration team.
+I am an assistant professor (RTDA) at the Parthenope University of Naples, in the Department of Science and Technology, where I work in the context of the Solar System Science and Exploration team.
 I am a member of the Comet Interceptor Science team, the next space mission to a yet-to-be-discovered Comet!

 As part of my role at the University, I teach Physics to bachelor and master students.